 - Budget Proposed expenditures are reasonable and adhere to the guidelines.
-Each expenditure must be explained in detail in its budget narrative and include an explanation of need as it pertains to this project. - Interagency Coordination Clearly outlines cooperation anticipated from other agencies or jurisdictions and why it will make the activity more successful and better serve crime victims. - Problem Statement Is clearly defined and based upon facts, a needs assessment, and/or statistics. - Project Description Tells the reviewer exactly what the project plans to do.
+Each expenditure must be explained in detail in its budget narrative and include an explanation of need as it pertains to this project. - Interagency Coordination Clearly outlines cooperation anticipated from other agencies or jurisdictions and why it will make the activity more successful and better serve crime victims. - Problem Definition Is clearly defined and based upon facts, a needs assessment, and/or statistics. - Project Description Tells the reviewer exactly what the project plans to do.
 Outlines that the project has been well-planned, has a good likelihood of success, and lists which counties, areas, or populations to be served. - Objectives Are relevant, specific, and measurable.
 They specify what the program will accomplish in concrete terms.
 Each objective corresponds to each performance indicator.
 Objectives outline who will do what by when.
-Include no more than five solid objectives. - Performance Indicators The indicators match objectives number by number and are useful measurements to assess the effectiveness of the project.
-The project has additional measures for evaluating project impact. - Other Relevant Factors and Requirements Past or current grant performance may be considered where applicable.
-The application must contain all relevant documentation.
-This includes the completion of the "Sources of Income" page of the grant application.
+Include no more than five solid objectives. - Project Performance: Objectives and Indicators The indicators match objectives number by number and are useful measurements to assess the effectiveness of the project.
+The project has additional measures for evaluating project impact. - Sources of Income Applicants must document current and projected income for the agency.
+Strong applicants should be able to demonstrate that at least 25% of funding is from nonfederal sources.